 Introverts don’t particularly like small talk.
 It’s not because we are snobby or stand-offish, it’s just that we like our conversations deep and meaningful.
 And there are some conversation questions we genuinely dread.
 So, if you meet an introvert, be careful what you ask them.

-Here are five conversation questions you should definitely avoid asking introverts.
-There are some conversation questions that are good bets below.
+Here are five questions you should definitely avoid asking introverts during a conversation.
+There are some questions that are good bets below.

 1. How much do you earn?